linz/postgresql-dbpatch/README.md

     CREATE EXTENSION dbpatch;

+If you want to install dbpatch into a specific schema run:

+    CREATE EXTENSION dbpatch my_schema;

 If you've upgraded your cluster to PostgreSQL 9.1 and already had dbpatch installed, you can upgrade it to a properly packaged extension with: